 Listing on Brisbane's Heritage Register is not subject to appeal.

 All levels of government in Australia maintain registers of heritage places.
-The Australian Heritage Directory includes the Australian Heritage Places Inventory, which can be used to search for places listed in state, territory and federal government heritage registers.
+The Australian Heritage Directory includes the Australian Heritage Places Inventory.
+This can be used to search for places listed in state, territory and federal government heritage registers.

 Various non-government organisations also maintain lists of heritage places, including the National Trust in each state.

-Brisbane's Heritage Register, the Local Heritage Register and the Queensland Heritage Register are the only registers that have legal provisions for protecting heritage-listed properties in Brisbane.
+The only registers that have legal provisions for protecting heritage-listed properties in Brisbane are:

 You can download the Local Heritage Register (PDF - 725kb).